ytliu0/ChineseCalendar/README.md

 - calendar.js: JavaScript file for handling the activities on index.html and index_chinese.html.
 - table.js: JavaScript file for handling the activities on table.html and table_chinese.html.
 - ancientCalendars.js: contain functions that handle the calendars before 104 B.C.
+- sunMoonData.js: Dates and times of moon phases and solar terms from -3501 to 3502 in JSON.
+- sunMoon.js: JavaScript file for handling the activities on sunMoon.html and sunMoon_chinese.html
 - calendarEngLegend.png/calendarChiLegend.png: image file used by index.html/index_chinese.html.
 - 24solarTermsEng.png/24solarTermsChi.png: image file used by solarTerms.html/solarTerms_chinese.html.
 - NianAvg1.png, NianAvg2.png, YueAvg.png: image files used by rules_demysterified.html and rules_demysterified_chinese.html.